filecoin-project/rust-fil-proofs/README.md

-**Note: THE FILECOIN PROJECT IS STILL EXTREMELY CONFIDENTIAL.
-Do not share or discuss the project outside of designated preview channels (chat channels, Discourse forum, GitHub, emails to Filecoin team), not even with partners/spouses/family members.
-If you have any questions, please email [legal@protocol.ai](mailto:legal@protocol.ai).**

 # Filecoin Proving Subsystem (FPS)

 The **Filecoin Proving Subsystem** provides the storage proofs required by the Filecoin protocol.
 It is implemented entirely in Rust, as a series of partially inter-dependent crates – some of which export C bindings to the supported API.
 This decomposition into distinct crates/modules is relatively recent, and in some cases current code has not been fully refactored to reflect the intended eventual organization.